STEP Program – Manager

 - exercise decision making and crisis intervention skills to manage emergency situations effectively.

-Interacts with school faculty and leadership, students and families, as well as representatives from the school district personnel from time to time.
-Other interactions can be expected with outside partner/school personnel, health and human service providers, other UWCM staff and volunteers and business representatives.
-May represent UWCM at community and business events.
+Interacts with client families, health and human service providers, government agencies, landlords, other UWCM staff and volunteers and business representatives.
+Represents United Way of Central Maryland at community and business events.

 QUALIFICATIONS AND REQUIREMENTS:

-Ability to express ideas clearly to individuals and groups in oral discussions.
+Abilities/Skills: Ability to express ideas clearly to individuals and groups in oral discussions.
 Ability to deliver information appropriate to target audience.
 Ability to communicate and empathize with individuals of diverse backgrounds.
 Ability to write in a manner that is clear, concise and grammatically correct.
-Ability to make independent decisions using good judgment. • Strong organization and time management skills
+Ability to make independent decisions using good judgment.

 PHYSICAL DEMANDS: (sitting, standing, lifting, etc)

+Most of this position is remote/virtual due to the ongoing COVID crisis.
 The employee is primarily seated while performing the duties of the position at UWCM.
-At least 90% of the position works remotely at one, two or more public schools or directly in the community.
-Person may be mobile throughout the day.
-While offsite from UWCM, the person will be walking or standing as well as sitting for long periods of time in meetings or appointments with client families.
-While onsite at UWCM, the person will occasionally walk and stand and interaction with personnel located in other parts of the building is also necessary.
+Due to the situation with COVID, all work is conducted virtually from home.
 The hands are regularly used to write, type, keypunch and handle or feel small controls and objects.
 The employee must frequently talk and listen.
 Weights of up to 25 pounds occur (i.e. laptop computer, heavy files, computer reports, computer terminals or other regular office equipment.)
 Requirements may be modified to accommodate individuals with disabilities.